 Our topics and themes are developed with the interests of the children in mind, therefore they may change from year to year.
 Teachers plan in year groups, but then adapt planning to more precisely meet the needs of all the children in the class.
 The children in our school are aged between 3 and 7, and we always strive to teach through first hand experiences.
 We always work hard to improve our learning environments and to keep up to date with technology.
+Physical activity is a key feature of our curriculum and we work closely with a wide range of specialists to provide high quality PE lessons, after school clubs and enrichment opportunities.
+Forest School sessions are a perfect chance for children to be active outside, focusing on developing knowledge of nature and collaborative learning.

 The Early Years Foundation Stage Curriculum consists of Prime and Specific Areas of Learning: